V-Sekai/manuals/index.md

 - Twitter: [twitter.com/VSekaiOfficial](https://twitter.com/VSekaiOfficial)
 - Github: [github.com/V-Sekai](https://github.com/V-Sekai)
 - We track our active tickets with our [Github Issues Backlog](https://github.com/V-Sekai/V-Sekai.github.io/issues)
-- We organize our backlog with intent using a private github [Project](https://github.com/orgs/V-Sekai/projects/12) which makes it easier to track progress based on desired outcomes and objectives.
+- We organize our backlog with intent using [Github issues]([https://github.com/orgs/V-Sekai/projects/12](https://github.com/V-Sekai/v-sekai-game/issues)) which makes it easier to track progress based on desired outcomes and objectives.
 - We discuss our efforts on Discord.
 - Any questions?
 Contact the designated group lead(s) saracenone, lyuma or fire.